“Language is the first weapon drawn in a conflict.” -Dr. Louise Banks

 “Am I the only one having trouble saying “aliens”?”

 This was such a beautiful movie!
 The first thing that I think of is the visuals; unlike Dr. Strange’s trippy cinematography, this was very serene.
 There were a lot of wide shots of vast grassland and large space pods, lots of white and gray spaces.
 It felt liberating.
-Unlike other sci-fi movies that tend to bombard the viewer with explosions and special effects to establish the extraterrestrial tone, Villeneue (the director) establishes this tone by allowing the viewer to soak in each scene slowly.
+And unlike other sci-fi movies that tend to bombard the viewer with explosions and special effects to establish the extraterrestrial tone, Villeneue establishes this tone by allowing the viewer to soak in each scene slowly.
 It was very calm and subtle to the point that it eventually feels overwhelming, even ominous; and that’s the beauty of it.
 It slowly gets under your skin, slowly makes you feel that this is not normal (think the Uncanny).
 The scenes and camera shots were absolutely stunning.
 And what made them even better and heighten their effect was the score.

 Quick story, this movie was recommended to me by a friend and he’s a music buff so the first thing he said was something along the lines of “the score by Jóhann Jóhannsson and the piece by Max Richter make it worth while.”
 Now unlike him, I’m no musical expert; but I LOVED the score, especially the Richter piece.
 It complemented the cinematography beautifully, it was soft and serene at times but other times it was powerful and droning.
 It had an almost hypnotizing effect on me.
 I was transfixed on the screen in awe and felt a surge of emotions.
-My chest was swelling with feelings, feelings that I didn’t understand but I conveyed something about the movie.
+My chest was swelling with feelings, feelings that I didn’t understand but conveyed something about the movie.
 It’s honestly hard to describe, but it just created a strange connection, a sort of empathy mixed with sadness, but a sweet, not soul crushing, sadness.
 It might be the alien effect, who knows.

 Another great thing about the movie was it’s plot.
 A traditional sci-fi alien movie would be something like this: aliens come to Earth, they turn out to be monsters that want to destroy the Earth, humanity is in peril, everyone goes to war.
 There are variations but the main idea is that the aliens are hostile invaders and we have to fight back.
 Arrival was different, it was about communicating with the aliens, there is an element of war and hostility but that is used in a creative way-to highlight how flawed and even violent humans are.
 It’s about empathy and acceptance, appreciating difference and using diversity to advance our race and not in the “checklist” tokenizing lame way, but more profound.
 It couldn’t have been more timely.